-A number of these companies have links to companies offering 'land banking' opportunities as well as 'investments' in carbon credits, bio-fuel, diamonds, graphene, twin headed snakes etc.
+A number of these companies have links to companies offering 'land banking' opportunities as well as 'investments' in carbon credits, bio-fuel, diamonds, graphene, gold, natural rubber, rare metals, twin headed snakes etc.

 From the FCA Financial Crime Conference (1st July 2013)

 'The FCA receives over 4,500 reports a year relating to fraud, with the average consumer detriment reported to the FCA in excess of £1 million a month.
 Proactively tackling such scams as boiler rooms together with consumers becoming more savvy about new kinds of fraud has, however, led to a significant reduction in those who have contacted the FCA who have actually invested in such scams from 768 in 2011 to 97 so far this year.
 Current investment fraud concerns for the team include: pension liberation fraud; inheritance fraud; rare earth metals; diamonds; carbon credits and fraud relating to overseas land and property.'

 Please note that this list is regularly updated, while the directory on www.investdrinks.org was last updated on 17th October 2008.
 Although the information was correct at that date, it does not reflect any changes subsequent to that date and there are no plans to update 'the directory' on investdrinks.org.

 1855 Fine Wine Investments Ltd: formed 3.11.2011 yet claims 'Generating consistent and long-term investment returns for its clients'.